-Initiative ID Sustainability initiative (description) objective (which of the Department's sustainability objectives does Initiative category (Mandatory, Principal- nominated, Contractor- nominated) Anticipated benefits/ risks/ impacts/ constraints Assessment to be quantified as much as possible Refer to part 9 of this manual for examples of sub-criteria money How the next stern initiative should offers value- for-money for relative the specified initiativ objective especia Priority rating Describe how next steps should be prioritised relative to other initiatives, especially those relating to the Describe how next steps should be prioritised elative to other nitiatives, especially those deemed not Next steps (e.g., describe any actions required to obtain information on benefits/ Responsibilities Describe responsibilities for next steps and ensuring follow up for implementation of viable initiatives Environmental Economic Social Technical Cost same objective(s) viable, provide justification, in accordance with part 9 of this manual. risks/constraints, seek approval (if required), ensure initiative is reflected in drawings etc)
+Initiative ID Sustainability initiative (description) objective category Assess much a Anticipated benefits/ risks/ impacts/ constraints Assessment to be quantified as much as possible Refer to part 9 of this manual for examples of sub-criteria money How the initiative offers value-for-money for the specified objective Describe next steps should be prioritised relative to initiatives especially Priority rating Describe how next steps should be prioritised relative to other initiatives, especially those relating to the Describe how next steps should be viable/ under evaluation relative to other initiatives, sepecially those relating to the Next steps (e.g., describe any actions required to obtain information on benefits/ risks/constraints.
+Responsibilities Describe responsibilities for next steps and ensuring follow up for implementation of viable initiatives Environmental Economic Social Technical Cost same objective(s) viable, provide justification, in accordance with part 9 of this manual. risks/constraints, seek approval (if required), ensure initiative is reflected in drawings etc)